vitejs/vite/CONTRIBUTING.md

 ## Docs Translation Contribution

 If you would like to start a translation in your language, you are welcome to contribute!
-Please join [the #translations channel in Vite Land](https://chat.vitejs.dev) to discuss and coordinate with others.
+Please join the [#docs channel](https://discord.com/channels/804011606160703521/855049073157341234) in [Vite Land](https://chat.vitejs.dev) to discuss and coordinate with others.

 The English docs are embedded in the main Vite repo to enable contributors to work on docs, tests, and implementation in the same PR.
 Translations are done by forking the main repo.